Missing wallaby Winnie found after great escape in County Tyrone

 An on-the-run wallaby that got out of its enclosure on Sunday has been found safe and well in County Tyrone.

-Marsupial Winnie - one of two of the animals who live at Glenpark Estate near Omagh - escaped by leaping over a fence after reportedly becoming startled.
+Marsupial Winnie - one of two of the animals who live at Glenpark Estate near Omagh - escaped by leaping over a fence after becoming startled.

-She was returned home on Wednesday night, her owners announced.
+She was found late on Wednesday less than 1000 yards from where she had escaped, her owners said.

+Owner of Glenpark Estate, Richard Beattie, told BBC News NI he was "over the moon to have her back".

 Wallabies, which are native to Australia, are smaller than kangaroos and are about 1m (3ft) tall on average.

-Richard Beattie, of Glenpark Estate, said he would like to thank those who has supported the search for the "little rascal on her little adventure".
+Mr Beattie said he would like to thank those who has supported the search for the "little rascal on her little adventure".

 "We couldn't be happier, and can whole heartedly assure you Winnie is none the worse after the great escape," he said.

-Dozens if well-wishers celebrated her return on social media.
+Dozens of well-wishers celebrated her return on social media.

-Speaking earlier in the week, Mr Beattie said a team was searching an area around the park and he remained confident the wallaby would be found.

-"There is plenty of food out there and the weather is right for it so we are hopeful to come across the animal soon," he said.
+"She had been sitting in the long, long overgrown grass, covered by it.
+We know that's where she has been but every time we got close she just kept running through it," Mr Beattie told BBC News NI.

+"We knew we would get her, it was just a matter of when and where.